MCP Prompts

 "Ask questions before generating."

-You can train an AI by providing instructions to it before asking it to perform tasks.
+You can coach an AI by providing instructions before asking it to perform tasks.
 For example:

 "Never delete anything without checking with me first.
 Always ask me for confirmation before deleting anything."